Jedylemindee/articles/flask-pytest.md

 ### Prerequisites

 I assume that you already have some knowledge of pytest and particularly the notion of *fixtures*.
 Basically, a fixture defines a resource that a test can use.
-If you are not familiar with that, I suggest you to check [pytest's documentation](https://docs.pytest.org/en/latest/fixture.html)
+If you are not familiar with that, I suggest you to read [pytest's documentation](https://docs.pytest.org/en/latest/fixture.html)

 I also assume that your Flask project follows the application factory pattern.
 It means you should have a set of extensions declared in one (or multiple) module(s) :